Mokkapps/website/src/content/posts/2019-07-06___how-i-set-up-a-new-angular-project/index.md

 - UI Component Explorer
 - Domain-driven Design for your models
 - Error Handling
+- Build Complex Components
+- Miscellaneous

 ## Nx

 [Nx](https://nx.dev/angular/getting-started/what-is-nx) is not a replacement for the Angular CLI but it uses the power of the Angular CLI and enhances it with additional tools.
 Anything you can do with the Angular CLI can also be done with Nx and you configure your project (as usual) with the `angular.json` configuration file.

-Basically, I love Nx due to these facts:
+I love Nx due to these facts:

 -   I can easily integrate modern tools like [Cypress](https://cypress.io), [Jest](https://jestjs.io/) and [Prettier](https://prettier.io/) to my Angular project
--   I can use effective development practices which are pioneered at Google, Facebook and Microsoft
+-   I can use effective development practices which are pioneered at Google, Facebook, and Microsoft

+> Nx is an easy to use version of the powerful monorepo tools used at companies like Google.

 Let us first talk about the usage of [Cypress](https://cypress.io) and [Jest](https://jestjs.io/) in Angular projects.